lightbiaggi/k8s-Helm-RateApplications/README.md

 ## Installation
 ```
-the application can be run locally use the folo
+the application can be run locally use the following
 mysql -u MYUSR "-pMYPASSWORD" < ./database/db.sql # create database
 npm i
 npm run build